SebastianoF/bruker2nifti/README.md

 + [mpi](https://github.com/francopestilli/mpi): from Bruker to Vistasoft or Analyze in Matlab.
 Conversion is based on the parameters contained in the **reco** parameter file.
 This parameter file exists only if the image was created using ParaVision reconstruction.
 + [Bruker2nifti](https://github.com/CristinaChavarrias/Bruker2nifti): from Bruker to Nifti, Matlab (not maintained anymore?).

+### Copyright and Licence
+Copyright (c) 2017, Sebastiano Ferraris.
+Bruker2nifti is available as free open-source software under an MIT License.

 ### Thanks <a name="thanks"></a>
 Thanks to